flizhou/age_effects_on_COVID-19/doc/report.md

 factor that leads to death from COVID-19 is age.
-As reported by the US [CDC](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html), adults 65 years old and older have a high risk “for developing more serious complications from COVID-19 illness” \[@cdc\].
+As reported by the US [CDC](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html), adults 65 years old and older have a high risk “for developing more serious complications from COVID-19 illness” (cdc.gov 2020).
 In other words, the COVID-19 death rate for the senior is higher than that for the younger people.
 This conclusion is based on the COVID-19 deaths statistics in the US.

 To further support this conclusion, I decided to study the relationship